Takenouchi no Sukune

-Takenouchi no Sukune (武内宿禰) or Takeshiuchi no Sukune was a legendary Japanese hero-statesman of the 1st century, and a Shinto kami.
+Takenouchi no Sukune (武内宿禰) or Takeshiuchi no Sukune was a legendary hero and statesman of the 1st century (mid-Yayoi period, Japan).
+He was enshrined as a kami (divine figure).
 He is recorded in Japan's earliest literary texts, the Kojiki (ca. 712) and the Nihon Shoki (720).

 Life

-Takenouchi no Sukune was supposedly the son of Princess Kagehime, and is said to be grandson to Prince Hikofutsuoshinomakoto (彦太忍信命).
+Takenouchi no Sukune was supposedly the son of Princess Kagehime, and is said to be grandson to Prince Hikofutsuoshinomikoto (彦太忍信命).
 Descended from Emperor Kōgen, Takenouchi no Sukune served under five legendary emperors, Emperor Keikō, Emperor Seimu, Emperor Chūai, Emperor Ōjin, and Emperor Nintoku, but was perhaps best known for his service as Grand Minister (Ōomi) to the Regent Empress Jingū, with whom he supposedly invaded Korea.
-While Jingu was regent to her son, Ojin, Takenouchi was accused of treason.
-He underwent the "ordeal of boiling water" as a way to prove his innocence.
+While Jingu was regent to her son, Ōjin, Takenouchi was accused of treason.
+He underwent the "ordeal of boiling water" (kugatachi) as a way to prove his innocence.

 In addition to his martial services to these emperors, he was reputedly also a saniwa, or spirit medium.

-He is said to have been the grandson of HIkofutsuoshinomakoto in the Nihon Shoki, where as the Kojiki states that he was the son of Hikofutsuoshinomakoto.
+He is said to have been the grandson of Hikofutsuoshinomikoto in the Nihon Shoki, where as the Kojiki states that he was the son of Hikofutsuoshinomikoto.